 You can stay in your home, usually as long as you can cope with it and can look after yourself, provided you qualify for occupancy under state laws and the terms of the Estate Contract.
 It can sometimes be a problem if the Estate contract is in name of the deceased resident only.
 For better protection, the Estate contract should always be obtained in joint names.

 The Deferred Management Fee (DMF) is the amount retained from the re-sale of your home when it is sold.
 The majority of retirement villages in Australia use this model.
 The DMF model allows for a portion of the entry premium to be deferred until you leave the Estate.
 While living at Wodonga Gardens Retirement Estate you enjoy the benefit of a range of community facilities which aren’t available to people living outside of the estate.
-In addition we maintain your villa or assisted living apartment, so you don’t need to worry about expensive home maintenance.
+In addition we maintain your villa, so you don’t need to worry about expensive home maintenance.

 Yes.
 Under our standard contract if the home is sold for an amount that produces a capital gain, you will receive a share of the capital gain.
 For example, if a home is purchased for $350,000 and sold 10 years later for $450,000 the DMF will be based on the sale price ($450,000).
 The resident receives $450,000 less the DMF and other fees that may be applicable (any other fees, if charged, are clearly disclosed in the Contract and to the resident before signing a Contract).